-Collectively, the Company and its Domestic Operating Subsidiaries have already achieved a 39% water reduction versus their SMC Water for All target and is aligned with SMC's goal of achieving 50% water reduction by year 2025.
+Collectively, the Company and its Domestic Operating Subsidiaries have already achieved a 40% water reduction as of this reporting period versus their SMC Water for All target and is aligned with SMC's goal of achieving 50% water reduction by year 2025.

-The Company and its Domestic Operating Subsidiaries are looking forward to having additional rainwater harvesting facilities in order to further maximize the use of rainwater and reduce overall water withdrawal.
+The Company and its Domestic Operating Subsidiaries are looking forward to have additional rainwater harvesting facilities and a more efficient water recovery program that minimizes the discharge of water and reduce overall water withdrawal.

-Moreover, regular analysis of water consumption and quality trends will be continued to seek out other opportunities for recycling and re-use.
+Moreover, regular analysis of water consumption and quality trends will be continued in order to come up with other opportunities for recycling and re-use.
 This includes conduct of studies that aim to improve processes or replace equipment that consume significant amounts of water.

-1 By 2025, SMC commits to reduce the total water consumption of water across the entire San Miguel Group of Companies by 50%.
+2 By 2025, SMC commits to reduce the total water consumption of water across the entire San Miguel Group of Companies by 50%.